JoshisonGitHub/TypescriptProject/Guide for Learners.md

 ### Code Legibility

-In Javascript it can become difficult to decifer code, especially when working on a project with others, because Javascript is particularly good at interpretting code, it is very lenient with users in terms of the code it will accept to be run.
+In Javascript it can become difficult to decifer code, especially when working on a project with others.
+Because Javascript is particularly good at interpretting code, it is very lenient with users in terms of the code it will accept to be run.
 For example Javascript will:

 - interpret a miss-spelt word correctly
 - assume the existance of a forgotten semicolon at the end of a line
 - assign a tpye to a varibable

-Unfortunately this leniency can make it hard for programmers to understand the code, as so much is internally intepreted by Javascript.
+This leniency can unfortunately make it hard for programmers to understand the code, as so much is internally intepreted by Javascript.

 Typescript on the other hand is much stricter, expecting the user to assign types to variables, add semicolons at the end of lines and to correctly spell strings.
-This enables code to be more easilty understood as it is immediately visible to the programmer, rather than being internally intepreted.
-Furthermore, it is advantageous for programmers to learn these proper coding practises, such as ending lines with semicolons, as this is vital for maintaining code.
+This enables code to be more easily understood as it is immediately visible to the programmer, rather than being internally intepreted.
+Furthermore, it is advantageous for programmers to learn proper coding practises, such as ending lines with semicolons, as this is vital for maintaining code.

 ### Code Maintainability

 Maintaining code and adhearing to good programming practises can be a difficult task, made much simpler through the use of Typescript.
 Typescript adds types to each variable which improves legibility, as knowing the type of each variable makes it easier to understand the context of the input and ouput types and how the function will be used.
-Furthermore it forces the good programming practise of creating legible code, thus maintinging a good coding structure.
+Furthermore, it forces the good programming practise of creating legible code, thus maintinging a good coding structure.

 ### Faster Error Handling

-As Typescript is stricter than Javascript, syntax errors and various other non user input errors will be spotted in the interface during build time by Typescript, rather than in the browsers developer console when using Javascript.
+As Typescript is stricter than Javascript, syntax errors and various other non-user input errors will be spotted in the interface during build time by Typescript, rather than in the browsers developer console when using Javascript.

 ---